kshulgina/codetta/README.md

 - If you're running several Codetta analyses, you can use `--results_summary` to specify a file to which a one-line summary of the results will be appended to.

+See the full list of options with `./codetta.py --help`

 ### Now that you're comfortable...